skip to Main Content

 God the Father (First person of the Godhead)

-LORD – Jehovah (Covenant keeping, Personal) verse 2, 6
+LORD – Jehovah (Covenant keeping, Personal)verses 2, 6

 House of the LORD verse 3